 Now facing his 3 major phobias – Nyctophobia (a fear of the dark), arachnophobia (spiders) and claustrophobia (confined spaces) – the Sargent panicked and dropped his torch, smashing it in the process.
 Before the Detective could switch his back on, the spider pounced.
 It landed flush on the face of the terrified Sargent and began to bite him.
 As it drained the blood from his face, its body turned red in colour.
 The Detective finally managed to fire off a pair of gunshots.
 The first one missed, but the second took one of the 3 foot legs clean off.
 It was found by the response team still twitching.
 The Detective was slumped against the wall, quivering in terror.
 The Sargent became the third, and final, victim of the spider.

 A Chernobyl Nuclear Mutation

-News of the attacks were said to have been suppressed, but word still managed to reach a Turkish newspaper which broke the story.
+News of the attacks was said to have been suppressed, but the word still managed to reach a Turkish newspaper that broke the story.
 It went on to postulate that the mutant spider could well have been a result of the Chernobyl Nuclear Plant disaster from a few years previously.
 It also claimed that flamethrowers were used on the spider’s lair – reckoned to be the very top of the elevator shaft – and that eggs were discovered there too.